LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 <details open>
 <Summary> Use the WebSphere Administration Console to create a managed Liberty cluster. </Summary>

 You can create a **managed Liberty cluster** via the WebSphere Administration console or via wsadmin.
 In the lab, you will use the Administration Console to create the cluster.
-The WebSphere command assistance will providfe the related wsadmin commands.
+The WebSphere command assistance will provide the related wsadmin commands.

 1. Access via browser the WebSphere Admin Console via URL: https://localhost:9043/ibm/console.